MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/dashes-hyphens/hyphens.md

 ## Prefixes

 Avoid creating new words by adding prefixes to existing words.
 Rewrite to avoid creating a new word.
-If a word with a prefix is listed in [*The American Heritage Dictionary*](https://ahdictionary.com/) or the A–Z word list, it’s OK to use in Microsoft content.
+If a word with a prefix is listed in *[Merriam-Webster Dictionary](https://merriam-webster.com/)* or the A–Z word list, it’s OK to use in Microsoft content.

 In general, don’t include a hyphen after the following prefixes unless omitting the hyphen could confuse the reader.